Do You Know What Is Ahead for You?

 What happens right after death?

-What hope do I have now?
+What hope do we have now?

 "an elegant and yet direct account of Christian hope."

-Dr. J. Todd Billings, Western Theological Seminary
+Dr. J. Todd Billings, seminary professor and author of

 Who do you know who needs hope now?